damianlluch/101-developer-resume-cv-templates/node-js-developer-resume-sample.md

 * Development of smart contracts in Solidity.
 * Backend development with Google Cloud Functions - Typescript.
 * Frontend development with Vue.js - Typescript - Tailwind.

+### **LIFIA, Universidad Nacional de La Plata**, Teaching Assistant 08/2012 - 08/2015 | Buenos Aires - Argentina

+Research and teaching assistant at the National University of La Plata, LIFIA research laboratory.

+* Research and teaching assistant in Object Oriented Programming 1.
+Use of Smalltalk language.
+* Research and teaching assistant in Object Oriented Programming 2.
+Use of Smalltalk language.
+Use of Smalltalk language.
+Development of solutions using design patterns.

 ## EDUCATION
 * Licenciate in Systems Engineering.
 UNLP University, La Plata, Buenos Aires, Argentina, 2015.